geawiz/geoviz/0_getting-started/README.md

 The following steps have been tested on a macOS system running Sequoia 15.1.1.
 These instructions should also work on a recent Debian systems.
 For Windows-based systems some additional steps may be required to install the `tippecanoe` utilities.

 ## Setting up AWS to Serve Spatial Data
-We use [AWS S3](https://aws.amazon.com/de/s3/) cloud storage to store our spatial datasets.
+We use [AWS S3](https://aws.amazon.com/de/s3/) cloud storage to store our spatial datasets such as PMTiles or Cloud Optimized GeoTIFFs..
 Before we upload data to our storage buckets in modules [Working with PMTiles files](../2_PMTiles-map) and [Working with Cloud Optimized GEOTiff files](../3_Cloud-Optimized-GeoTIFF), we need to follow below steps to create a S3 storage bucket.
 1. Sign up for a free AWS account [here](https://signin.aws.amazon.com/signup?request_type=register).
 2. Go to the S3 service by typing `S3` into the search bar at the top of you AWS console.
 3. Before creating a new storage bucket, you can select the region in which you want to store your data.
 Use the region dropdown to the right of the search bar.